Ceramic Dictionary

 es: PARTÍCULAS

 Particles are fine grains of 50 microns or less and are minute parts that cannot be seen.
 Grain defines sizes larger than 50 microns.
-Clay dries quicker on the outside than in the thinner parts, so if the work has varying densities, great care must be taken that all the particles are completely dried out, or cracks will result.
+Clay dries quicker on the outside than in the thicker parts, so if the work has varying densities, great care must be taken that all the particles are completely dried out, or cracks will result.

 ca: LLAPIS